meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-20-code-coverage.md

     }
 {% endhighlight %}

 - Why is this not working as intended?
+  __TIP__: Use the Eclipse debugger, to find out why this goes wrong.
 - How to fix the issue?
 - What improvement(s) do you see?